lennartcl/jsonm/README.md

 [3,"firstName","lastName","isAlias","John","Doe",false,"Anna","Smith",false,"Agent","Smith",true]
 ```

-JSONH, JSONM, and JSONR don't apply memoization and only help with uniform data
+JSONC, JSONH, and JSONR don't apply memoization and only help with uniform data
 or data with a recurring scheme.
 Unlike jsom, however, they are stateless, which
 can make it easier to use them in some cases.